 We will cover this process in 4 main steps:

 STEP 1: Website Hosting and Domain Registration

-To begin to create a website, let’s first purchase a hosting plan and set up a domain name.
-We will be using the budget web hosting company iPage to walk you through this process.
+To begin to create a website, let’s first purchase a website hosting plan and set up a domain name.
+We will be using the low cost website hosting company iPage to walk you through this process.
 All domain names on the Internet must be unique.
 To ensure there are no duplicates, anyone making a website must register their chosen domain name.
 This also means you may need to choose a different name if the one you wanted initially has already been registered.
 Begin by opening a browser and navigating to http://www.ipage.com; Click “Sign Up Now” to get started.

 After you have selected a domain name you like, you will need to enter your contact and payment information in the next section.
 Make sure you have correctly entered your email address, as the system will use it to send you a log in username and password for your account.

-Once the registration process is completed, you will receive an email containing a login name and password to your hosting control panel.
-As mentioned above, your hosting account is the place on which your files for your website are stored, so the “hosting control panel” is how you will access those files.
+Once the registration process is completed, you will receive an email containing a login name and password to your website hosting control panel.
+As mentioned above, your website hosting account is the place on which your files for your website are stored, so the “website hosting control panel” is how you will access those files.